Nonreciprocal Cahn-Hilliard model emerges as a universal amplitude equation: Supplementary Material

-Determining the eigenvalues we recover the original dispersion relation~\eqref{eq:series} as it should be.
-In particular, the coefficients in Eq.~\eqref{eq:lin_amplitudeEq} are related to the ones of Eq.~\eqref{eq:series} of the main text, i.e.,
+Determining the eigenvalues we recover the original dispersion relation~(see Eq.~(1) of the main text) as it should be.
+In particular, the coefficients in Eq.~\eqref{eq:lin_amplitudeEq} are related to the ones of Eq.~(1) of the main text as

 together with the already known relations for $\delta_2$ and $\omega$ from Eqs.~\eqref{eq:delta_omega}.
 Note that in contrast to the dynamics on the timescale $\tau$, here, we take the deviation from the onset of instability into account, i.e., $(Q_0 \eta_\rho + R_0 \mu_\sigma)/2 = \delta_2 \varepsilon^2$.